Chancellor of the Exchequer, George Osborne, delivered the Budget Statement to the House of Commons on Wednesday 18 March 2015.

 Debate takes place on the Budget Resolutions, moved at the end of the Chancellor’s Statement.

-It is customary for the Leader of the Opposition, rather than the Shadow Chancellor, to respond to the speech given by the Chancellor.
+It is customary for the Leader of the Opposition to respond to the speech given by the Chancellor rather than the Shadow Chancellor.

-The Budget debates will continue on Thursday 20, Monday 24 and conclude on Tuesday 25 March.
-Each day of debate will cover a different policy area.
+The Budget debates continue on Thursday 19, Friday 20 and conclude on Monday 23 March 2015.
+Each day of debate will cover a different policy area:

 House of Commons Library analysis